 PV Sindhu: Birth, Early Life and Education

 PV Sindhu was born on July 5, 1995, in Hyderabad to PV Ramana (Father) and P Vijaya (Mother).
-Her parents have been the volleyball players at the national level.
+Her parents have been volleyball players at the national level.
 Sindhu's father was a member of the team that won the bronze medal in the 1986 Seoul Asian Games.
-He received Arjuna Award in the year 2000 for his contribution to the sports.
+He received Arjuna Award in the year 2000 for his contribution to sports.

 PV Sindhu did his schooling at Auxilium High School, Hyderabad and at St. Ann's College for Women, Hyderabad.
 Pullela Gopichand, 2001 All England Open Badminton Champion became Sindhu's inspiration to choose badminton as her career.